furnstahl/Physics-8820/LectureNotes/content/Basics/lecture_02.md

   p(p_h | \overbrace{\mbox{# tosses}}^{N}, \overbrace{\mbox{# heads}}^{R}, I)
 $$

-* Note that the *outcome* is discrete but $p_h$ is continuous $0 \leq p_h \leq 1$.
+* Note that the *outcome* is discrete (either heads or tails) but $p_h$ is continuous $0 \leq p_h \leq 1$.

 Let's first play a bit with the simulation and then come back and think of the details.

-* Note a few of the Python features
+* Note a few of the Python features:
-    * class for data called Data.
-Easy compared to C++!
+    * there is a class for data called Data.
+Python classes are easy compared to C++!
-    * function to make a type of plot that is made repeatedly
+    * a function is defined to make a type of plot that is used repeatedly
-    * elaborate widget $\Longrightarrow$ use as guide for making your own!
+    * elaborate widget $\Longrightarrow$ use it as a guide for making your own!
 (Optional!)
-Read from the bottom up to understand the structure.
+Read from the bottom up in the widget definition to understand its structure.

-* Widget user interface features
+* Widget user interface features:
     * tabs to control parameters or look at documentation
     * set the true $p_h$ by the slider
     * press "Next" to flip "jump" # of times